 If your dentist has ever offered you a fluoride treatment, you may have wondered what it was, or if it was even necessary.
-However, the benefits of fluoride treatments in TX are astounding, and regular maintenance and reapplication can deliver lifelong strengthening and resilience to your teeth.
-In addition to fluoride treatments in TX, Lovett Dental Conroe also offers teeth cleaning in Conroe, TX.
+However, the benefits of fluoride treatments are astounding, and regular maintenance and reapplication can deliver lifelong strengthening and resilience to your teeth.
+In addition to fluoride treatments, Lovett Dental Conroe also offers teeth cleaning in Conroe, Texas.

 Some people are more susceptible to tooth decay than others and should strongly consider working with their dental professionals to create a fluoride treatment regimen and stick to it.
 You may be at higher risk for cavities if you have dry mouth, a history of poor dental care, poor diet, or an eating disorder.
 Our saliva is a carrier of essential minerals that remineralize the teeth after eating and drinking.
 When there is not enough saliva, our teeth cannot remineralize on their own and need the help of fluoride treatments.
 With dry mouth, dentists recommend that you use mouthwash and toothpaste that also contains fluoride twice daily to maximize the protection of your teeth.

-Lovett Dental in Conroe, TX, has got your teeth covered.
+Lovett Dental Conroe has got your teeth covered.
 Ask for a fluoride treatment at your next cleaning to help your teeth stay stronger, longer.
-Call us at 936.274.1925 to make an appointment.
+Call Lovett Dental Conroe at 936.274.1925 to make an appointment.